Saufian/mpsyt/README.md

 # mpsyt
-This Tool can play youtube video and also audio background in android on termux installation........
+This Tool can do only configration for "mpsyt tool "whic is create by a great developer, it can be run on android withouyt any issue. installation........

 Termux>
+pgk install -y git

-pkg install -y gcc
+pkg install -y clang
 gcc mpsyt.c
 select 1
 Kali Linux...